 Amazon Web Services (AWS) is a cloud services provider that offers storage, computing power, content delivery, and other functionality to organizations of all shapes and sizes.
 Amazon Web Services is designed for fast application design and deployment, along with the scalability and reliability Amazon is known for.
 Its products range from analytics and storage to blockchain and containers.

-Containers on AWS are extremely popular, owing to the fact that they provide a simple way to package, ship, and then run applications.
-But what AWS offers in functionality for containers, it lacks in security.
+Containers on AWS are extremely popular because they provide a simple way to package, ship, and then run applications.
+Security is essential to the success of a container strategy on AWS.

-While AWS is responsible for the security of the cloud, it is up to each organization for the security in the cloud—setting up the proper protections of the contents of their individual containers, data, and overall service configuration.
-Amazon’s Shared Responsibility Model clearly outlines where its responsibilities end and the company’s begin, laying out the additional services that might be needed to ensure compliance and security.
+While AWS is responsible for the security of the cloud, including container infrastructure, it is up to each organization for the security in the cloud --setting up the proper protections of the contents of their individual containers, data, and overall service configuration.
+Amazon’s Shared Responsibility Model clearly outlines where its responsibilities end and the company’s responsibility begins, laying out the additional services that might be needed to ensure compliance and security.

-Here are some factors to consider when securing your AWS containers:
+Here are some factors to consider when securing your containers on AWS:

 Consistently scan container images

-Although not offered by AWS, it is crucial to regularly scan and analyze images, allowing only approved images during the build phase and only compliant images to run in production.
+It is crucial to regularly scan and analyze images, allowing only approved images during the build phase and only compliant images to run in production.
 Poorly configured images are among the easiest ways for attackers to gain entry into the network.
 AWS encourages customers to leverage partner-solutions to provide container image scanning.